 After upgrading to 8.8 or later, frequency settings for rule actions created in 8.7 or earlier are moved from the rule level to the action level.
 The action schedules remain the same and will continue to run on their previously specified frequency (

 Rule actions won’t run during a maintenance window.
 They’ll resume running after the maintenance window ends.

 - Update rule schedules: Update the schedules and look-back times on all selected rules.

 - Apply Timeline template: Apply a specified Timeline template to the selected rules.
 You can also choose None to remove Timeline templates from the selected rules.

-- On the flyout that opens, update the settings.
+On the flyout that opens, update the rule settings and actions.

 - If available, select Overwrite all selected x to overwrite the settings on the rules.
 For example, if you’re adding tags to multiple rules, selecting Overwrite all selected rules tags removes all the rules' original tags and replaces them with the tags you specify.